Uncle Simon Wonga was a proud Wurundjeri leader who fought for his people’s rights to live on country and be in charge of their own lives.

 Born near Healesville, he displayed leadership qualities from a young age and was identified as a future leader.

-His father was one of the Wurundjeri men who met with John Batman and signed the 'Batman Treaty' – which Uncle Wonga, along with his cousin Uncle William Barak also witnessed.
+His father was one of the Wurundjeri men who met with John Batman and supposedly signed the now void 'Batman Treaty' – which Uncle Wonga, along with his cousin Uncle William Barak were present at.

-Uncle Wonga became Ngurungaeta at the age of 22 following his father’s death in 1846.
+Following the death of his father in 1846, he was was chosen to be the next Ngurungaeta, however he did not take up the role until 1851.
 Uncle Wonga used all the knowledge he had about European society and his friends in the settler community to fight for his people when they were being treated unfairly.

 Image: Ceremony (dance) by William Barak, Culture Victoria.